catc0pterSE/DunkIt/README.md

 Main features:
 - amusing gameplay challenging player to use tactics (player can move, pass, throw, dunk and switch character he controls)
 - unobtrusive minigames to dilute the dynamics (for throw, for jump-ball, for fight for ball)
-- allenging AI built using UtilityAI approach (meaning decision making based on dynamically calculated data)
+- Challenging AI built using UtilityAI approach (meaning decision making based on dynamically calculated data)

 Currently, game is built on primitives (capsules), because i am planning to finish core mechanics first, then get to models and animation.
 I make videos with features i develop.
 Playlist: https://www.youtube.com/playlist?list=PLdi13vlsEuMr2YQwDRI99FKOhC-DQvvTt